Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Structural Capacity and the von Neumann--Holevo Connection

 The parallel is:

-Just as Holevo's bound limits content extraction regardless of the measurement strategy, the structural bound limits structure extraction regardless of the group chosen.
+Holevo's bound limits content extraction regardless of the measurement strategy.
+The structural analogue is weaker: $\kappa$ counts the structure present in $\rho$, an upper bound on what any group could resolve, but we do not establish a matching achievability statement for single-copy measurement.
 A pure state has $\kappa = 2$ (minimal recoverable structure) and $S = 0$ (no extractable content).
 The maximally mixed state has $\kappa = 1 + d$ (maximal recoverable structure) and $S = \log d$ (maximal extractable content).
-The two bounds are complementary: a state can have high content but low structure (a nearly pure state with many off-diagonal coherences), or high structure but low content (a highly mixed state with a rich eigenvalue spectrum but little surprise in each measurement).
+The two quantities are complementary: a state can have high content but low structure (a nearly pure state with many off-diagonal coherences), or high structure but low content (a highly mixed state with a rich eigenvalue spectrum but little surprise in each measurement).